-Direct mail is, without a doubt, one of the most ignored aspects of marketing for online businesses.
+Direct mail is, without a doubt, one of the most ignored aspects of marketing your online business.

-Yet it offers tremendous potential for conversions and sales for almost any kind of product.
+Yet using direct mail offers tremendous potential for conversions and sales for almost any kind of product.

 Let’s assume you have been keeping up to date on the latest marketing news, from this blog and from others.

 If you have, you’re undoubtly utilizing social media and e-mail to engage with your customers.
 Maybe you’ve optimized your site for SEO, actively use PPC ads, and have designed an intuitive and attractive website.
 Landing pages, promotions, and discount tickets are all part of your repertoire.

 Consider using direct mail, one of the single most powerful ways of getting your material in front of potential customers.
 Even ten years ago, it would be unthinkable for someone to call themselves a well-rounded marketer without knowing how to execute a direct mail campaign.

 Today, we have a plethora of tools that didn’t exist a few years ago, especially e-mail, and this has relegated direct mail to the backburner.
 Some self-styled “gurus” even call it an obsolete discipline.
 After all, if you run an online business and all your customers are online, isn’t e-mail the only way to go?

 Not exactly.
 Here are three reasons why using direct mail is still relevant in today’s digital landscape, and why you should take advantage of direct mail for marketing your online business.

 People don’t change.